 Grooming doesn’t have to be a hard, time consuming or traumatising task.
 A quick brush before or after outings is enough to get the loose fur under control so it doesn’t end up in your house.
 This becomes especially important during seasonal shedding periods.
 Tip: set up a little brushing station with a brush suited to your dog’s coat, a bin to collect the fur and some treats to make it a positive experience for you both.
 Some dogs require weekly brushing, like Australian shepherds.
 Others require different grooming schedules.
 You can check out our dog profiles for more information.

 Heavy Duty Grooming

 Of course getting your dog professionally groomed can go a long way to helping with the fur situation.
 Dogs have various types of coats so always take that into account when discussing your dog’s needs with your groomer.
 For example, my dog Hazel is a Collie so she has a double coat and should never be clipped, only washed and brushed.

 Out of Bounds Areas

 It might be worth restricting the areas of your home that your dog can go into.
-Obviously the couch and the bed are sacred spaces (yes 74% of Aussies let their dogs sleep on their bed) but letting your pup into say your kitchen or bathroom means there’s more places for fur to gather and more work for you.
+Obviously the couch and the bed are sacred spaces (yes 74% of Aussies let their dogs sleep on their bed, and there are various pros and cons on letting them on the bed), but letting your pup into say your kitchen or bathroom means there’s more places for fur to gather and more work for you.